krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 how it can be improved,and the concepts clarified.
 Please feel free to open a pull request with thoughts, suggestions or feedback.

-In this document, we'll motivate and introduce the key ideas in the calculus
-informally, with lots of evocative examples and simplifications to
+In this document, we'll motivate and introduce the key ideas in the calculus informally, with lots of evocative examples and simplifications to
 illustrate concepts.

-While it is aimed at conveying the main concepts intuitively, in order to understand the ideas, some basic mathematical notation is used in key sections.
+In order to maintain rigor, some basic mathematical notation is used in key sections.
 We augment these with examples to build intuition throughout.
-However, given the nature of the material we have opted to stay on the side of rigor rather than dilute the concepts, even in this "gentle" introduction.
+However, given the nature of the material we have opted to stay on the side of precision rather than dilute the concepts, even in this "gentle" introduction.

 If you are inclined to skim over anything with mathematical notation in it, working through the examples should be sufficient to grasp the key ideas and claims.
-However, for those who are comfortable with it, the mathematical notation gives precise and rigorous definitions that are easy to understand and verify.
+However, for those who are comfortable with it, the mathematics should be easy to understand and verify.

 We recommend reading and understanding all the main ideas here before jumping deeper into the rest of the documentation at this site, which does get a fair